MicrosoftDocs/VBA-Docs/api/Excel.SortFields.Add2.md

 ## Remarks

 This API includes support for sorting off a SubField from Data Types, such as Geography or Stocks.
 [SortFields.Add](Excel.SortFields.Add.md) can also be used if sorting by a Data Type is not needed.

+Unlike in formulas, SubFields do not require brackets to include spaces.

 ## Examples